luthentic/Security/README.md

 - To prevent URL interpretation attacks, use secure authentication methods for any sensitive areas of your site.
 This may include multi-factor authentication (MFA) or secure passwords consisting of seemingly random characters.

 ---

+## DNS Spoofing:
+- DNS spoofing is a type of cyber attack where a hacker alters DNS records to redirect traffic to a fake or “spoofed” website.
+- Once on the fraudulent site, the victim may enter sensitive information that the hacker can use or sell.
+- The hacker may also create a poor-quality site with derogatory or inflammatory content to tarnish the reputation of a competitor company.
+- In a DNS spoofing attack, the attacker capitalizes on the user’s belief that the site they are visiting is legitimate.
+This allows the attacker to commit crimes in the name of an innocent company, at least from the perspective of the visitor.
+- To prevent DNS spoofing, it’s important to keep your DNS servers up-to-date.
+Attackers aim to exploit vulnerabilities in DNS servers, and the most recent software versions often contain fixes that close known vulnerabilities.

+---

+## Session Hijacking:
+- Session hijacking is a type of Man-in-the-Middle (MITM) attack where the attacker takes over a session between a client and a server.
+- The attacker’s computer substitutes its Internet Protocol (IP) address for that of the client’s computer.
+The server continues the session, believing it is communicating with the client.
+- This attack is effective because the server uses the client’s IP address to verify its identity.
+If the attacker’s IP address is inserted partway through the session, the server may not suspect a breach because it is already engaged in a trusted connection.
+- To prevent session hijacking, use a Virtual Private Network (VPN) to access business-critical servers.
+This way, all communication is encrypted, and an attacker cannot gain access to the secure tunnel created by the VPN.

+---

 ## Security Frameworks: